Alemkin/react-redux-boilerplate/README.md

 2. The `translations` folder contains files correlating to translated languages.

-3. The only file we currently have is the `translation.json` file in the `en` folder for English.
-It uses key values based on the component name, then keys for each translated word or sentence in the file.

 4. Within the component file, you can reference the translation by passing in the name of the component key and then get a function you can pass keys for the translations within that component section to get the values.

-5. These helper functions are located in the `translate.js` file in the `utils` folder.
-The main helper you will use is `translateComponent` where you will pass the component name in and get a function back.